eugenecohen-osu/chi-gem5/chi-report.md

 ### ACE/CHI Transactions

 Where complexity really starts to emerge are in the various transaction types.
 These transactions encompass the desired treatment of the data as far as whether caches should be accessed at all (NoSnoop), what state the initiator's caches will end up in, and the expected state of the target caches.
-There are also transactions that are used for programmatic cache maintenance (e.g. "please flush these addresses to memory") and even transactions that are intended to provide visiblity to upstream snoop filters (Evict).
+There are also transactions that are used for programmatic cache maintenance (e.g. "please flush these addresses to memory") and even transactions that are intended to provide visibility to upstream snoop filters (Evict).

 The *intent* of these transactions can be difficult to find - for example a ReadShared is used for a Read but a ReadUnique or MakeUnique is used to prepare for a write!